NicolasEspiau-stilll/acm-cmcertificate-sync/README.md

 - Access to a Kubernetes v1.11.3+ cluster.

 ### To Deploy on the cluster

+> [!WARNING]
+> I chose to remove the kustomize based deploy commands because I prefer working with helm and I would have make
+> mistakes.
+Feel free to contribute and restore them.

 **Build and push your image to the location specified by `IMG`:**

 ```sh